Skip to Main Content

 Welcome!

-This Research Guide is your tutorial for ENG 111.
-In this tutorial you will learn foundational research skills such as how to choose a good topic and evaluate the sources you find.
+In this tutorial you will learn foundational research skills, such as how to choose a good topic, search for library sources, and evaluate the sources you find.
+These skills can be applied to your other Meredith courses and after you graduate.

 Learning guide